-The calibrated data are retained on disk for a period of one month.
-After that, they can be re-generated upon request by the PI or delegated co-PI or co-I. The PI or delegated co-(P)Is may also request calibrated measurement sets for data calibrated at the JAO or another ARC.
+The calibrated data are retained on disk for a period of ONE month.
+After that, for Cycles 1-4, users can request for re-generation of calibrated measurement sets via the ALMA Helpdesk.
 This service is restricted to projects whose PIs have NA designated as their ARC for support.
-If the requestor is not a PI or delegated co-I, and is requesting calibrated measurement sets for public data, there will be a limit of five such requests per calendar year per requestor.
+If the user is not a PI or delegated co-I, and is requesting calibrated measurement sets for public data, there will be a limit of FIVE such requests per calendar year per requestor.
+For Cycles 5-present, users can request for re-generation of calibration measurement sets at: data.nrao.edu.
+This service is provided to all users as long as the data is out of proprietary period.
+If the data is still proprietary, only the PI or delegated co-(P)Is may make the request.

 In addition to the calibrated target MS and QA2 information, we also provide the ADMIT products for interferometric observations.
 ADMIT is an experimental ALMA development project which is designed to look through science images and automatically provide line identification, moment maps, position-velocity diagrams, etc. Please note that ADMIT products are not Quality Assured and line identification is only performed for well-known chemical species.
-For more information about installing and using ADMIT on your data, please see the ADMIT website http://admit.astro.umd.edu/admit/.
+For more information about installing and using ADMIT on your data, please see the ADMIT CASA guide

 Users are encouraged to visit the NAASC to get help with their data processing (Section 6.5).
 The NAASC has computers with ample resources to reduce ALMA data, including powerful desktops and a cluster machine connected to a high-speed LUSTRE file system.
 The NAASC also supports remote access to its cluster machine, which can be obtained by submitting a ticket to the helpdesk.
-To request remote access to the cluster, visit: https://science.nrao.edu/facilities/alma/docs/manuals/computing-resources/overview.